gk-hazard/Pupil-to-Hypnogram/README.md

     - A csv file for a pupil-derived hypnogram (*estimatedHypnoScore.csv*)
     - A figure for a pupil-derived hypnogram (*LSTMestimation.png*)

-## About a timestamp of a mp4 file
+## About a timestamp of an mp4 file
 While you might be able to retrieve timestamps of a mp4 file using the code below, they might be inaccurate.
 We used a custom written LabVIEW code to obtain timestamps in our study.
 - Code:
     - `GetTextFrommp4.ipynb`